Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 or, alternatively, records a single data frame when called by the Linux cron deamon.
 This example crontab line invokes a data frame recording every 15 minutes:

+- Appends the log file with a single data frame when called by the Linux cron deamon.
+This example crontab line invokes a data frame recording every 15 minutes:

 &emsp;&emsp;*/15  * * * *    /home/user_name/bin/1-Wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null

 - Another script provides graphical data analyzis and statistics.